OfflineIMAP/offlineimap.github.io/_posts/2016-03-08-github-pr-suck.md

 {:.warning}

 Big thanks to Github for this one!
-Loosing work is always a pleasure.
+Losing work is always a pleasure.

 ### Addressing PR to reviewers